splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ---

-[Finance formats](configuration/main_configuration/localization/localization.md) displayed on the invoice are customizable.
+The [**Finance format**](configuration/main_configuration/localization/localization.md) displayed on the invoice are customizable.
 Click on `Config → Main → Localization`,  to define the currency and other finance format settings.

 ![Finance format settings](finance_format_setting.png)